10 June - 01 September 2020

 - the department’s plan for how the applicant can continue to develop their scientific career and competence during and after the grant period.

 The document may cover no more than 2 A4 pages, and shall be in English.
-You can download the template for the invitation from the administrating organisation here. (word, 40.4 kB)
+You can download the template for the invitation from the administrating organisation here.
+Word, 40.4 kB, opens in new window.
+(Word, 40.4 kB)

 Invitation from host department abroad